Carolyn Vachani RN, MSN, AOCN

 Lymphocytes are a type of white blood cell.
 These cells (called B cells and T cells) are important in fighting infection and mount what is called the "immune response."
 B cells produce proteins called antibodies, which move through the bloodstream and attack a specific target as directed by the B cell.
 They start their lives in the bone marrow and then develop fully in the lymph nodes.
 T cells are developed in the thymus gland and directly attack the cells identified as foreign by the B cells.
 In addition, both of these cells are able to remember bacteria from previous infections, and thus respond quicker to future infections.

-In the U.S., B cell lymphomas account for about 90% of all NHL cases, but this rate varies in different regions of the world.
-Nationally, there are approximately 66,000 new cases each year, making NHL the fifth most common cancer in both men and women.
 Rates have been increasing 3-4% annually in the U.S. since the 1950's, but incidence varies widely throughout the world.
-For instance, in the United Kingdom, there are approximately 10 cases for every 100,000 people, whereas in Asia there are only 2 cases for every 100,000 people, compared to approximately 20 per 100,000 in the U.S. NHL is slightly more prevalent in males than females: 55% of lymphomas are diagnosed in men.
-The average age at diagnosis is 65 years and only 5% of cases occur in children.
+For instance, in the United Kingdom, there are approximately 10 cases for every 100,000 people, whereas in Asia there are only 2 cases for every 100,000 people, compared to approximately 20 per 100,000 in the U.S.

-The non-Hodgkin's lymphomas should not be confused with Hodgkin's disease, as these are two distinct diseases.
-Although Hodgkin's disease also occurs in the lymph system, doctors are able to differentiate between the two because of the presence of Reed-Sternberg cells in Hodgkin's tumors.
+Non-Hodgkin's lymphomas should not be confused with Hodgkin's disease, as these are two distinct diseases.
+Although Hodgkin's disease also occurs in the lymph system, providers are able to differentiate between the two because of the presence of Reed-Sternberg cells in Hodgkin's tumors.
 (Read about Hodgkin's disease in adults or in children).

 The actual cause of NHLs is still unknown in most cases, but there are some factors known to increase a person's risk.
 These factors are related to the immune system, and cause either a chronic decrease or chronic increase in immune response.
 Certain viruses and bacteria increase the risk of certain types of NHLs, possibly because they cause a long-term increase in immune response.
 For instance, MALT lymphoma is associated with Helicobacter pylori infection, the same bacteria that causes stomach ulcers.
 Epstein-Barr (EBV) virus is associated with 30% of Burkitt's lymphoma cases in the U.S., but 95% of Burkitt's cases are in Africa, and nearly all of these cases are associated with EBV.
 This points to the fact that there are genetic differences in the types of Burkitt's (and probably all NHLs) found in different areas of the world.
 Other viruses thought to increase risk include: human T-cell leukemia/lymphoma virus 1 (HTLV-1), human herpes virus 8 (HHV-8), and hepatitis C virus.